Building work on the new Sands End Arts and Community Centre

 “It will be set up to ensure that it is truly for people of all backgrounds, and that residents are in the driving seat at the new community space in H&F.”

-The council has chosen Neilcott Construction Group to do the construction work.
-If you live near South Park, you will have received an introductory letter from the contractor.
+Construction work was done by Neilcott Construction Group.
+If you live near South Park, you will have received letters from the contractor.

 Run by the community for the community